1969 Alabama Crimson Tide football team: Vanderbilt

 However, there were still two minutes on the clock, plenty of time for gunslinger Scott Hunter (American football) to move the ball into scoring range.
 Vandys' defense forced Alabama into a fourth down situation on its own 21-yard line.
 On Alabama's final desperation pass attempt, Commodore defender Les Lyle broke through the line and slammed Hunter to the ground for a sack.
 Vanderbilt fans believed the game over, yet a flag was thrown on Lyle for being offsides.
 Alabama still needed two more yards for a first down, since the offsides penalty did not give Alabama the much-needed first down.
 The next play, defensive tackle, Buzz Hamilton exploded through the line hitting Hunter and forcing him to throw an underhanded pass that landed untouched on the ground.
 Vanderbilt won the game, 14–10.
-This would be the last time that Vanderbilt has won a game against Alabama in Nashville as of 2017.
+This would be Vanderbilt's last victory vs. Alabama until 1984, and the Commodores' last vs. the Crimson Tide in Nashville until 2024.

-Years later Watson Brown said in a 2007 interview of coach Bryant.
-“Coach Bryant, before the game, walked by and was cutting up with me.”
-“He said, ‘you couldn’t throw when I recruited you, you can’t throw now and you’ll never be able to throw.’
-He just kept walking and patted me on the head.
-Then after we won the game, he found me in all the melee and it was melee.
-He gave me a hug and didn't say anything and strolled into the locker room.”

-“When I couldn’t play anymore and decided I wanted to coach, Coach Bryant really got me started and I called him for advice on every job I was offered until the day he died.
-He kind of took me under his wing and said, ‘I’ll help you go here, maybe don’t go here.’
-It was real neat that I didn't play for him, but he took care of me until he passed away.”